noahlevi/solana-metaplex-nft/README.md

 ## Set Up Environment Variables
-Create a `.env` file in the root directory of the project with the following content:
+Create a `.env` file (see `example.env`) in the root directory of the project with the following content:

 ```
 DATABASE_URL=postgres://user:password@db:5432/nftdb